 Videos are a great way for students to learn information.
 But be very mindful of how long your video is.
 No one wants to watch an 11-hour documentary.
 I really like the videos created by the YouTube channel Crash Course Kids.
 Many school districts pay for streaming video services so check with your media resource teacher or school librarian to find out what might be available for your classes.
 Read 12 Ways A School Librarian Can Help Classroom Teachers.

 Students love to give their opinions and I want them to feel comfortable sharing their thoughts in my classroom.
-I use this Hot Topics Assignment to get students exploring controversial issues related to Geography.
+I use this Hot Topics Assignment to get students to explore controversial issues related to Geography.
 Students are responsible for researching a “hot topic” of their choice and then leading the class in a structured discussion/debate.
 Possible topics: hybrid cars, recycling, oil sands, offshore drilling.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 A huge push in the Social Studies realm has been for more inquiry-based lessons.
 I have students complete at least four inquiries per year in my History and Geography classes.